Jennifer Morrison Went Brunette For 'This Is Us' — & You Won't Recognize Her

 The first clue that the dramatic dye job is for her new role?
 Alongside the photo shared on her Instagram of her new rich-chocolate waves, Morrison credited her talented stylists and tagged NBC's This Is Us. "@riawna and @nikkilee901 worked their magic once again!! #newlook @nbcthisisus," she wrote in the caption.

-Morrison's colorist, Riawna Capri of L.A.'s trendy Nine Zero One Salon, also posted a shot of the This Is Us newbie — and, according to her, the glossy brown color is actually Morrison's natural shade, or at least closer to it than her formerly bright highlights. "@jenmorrisonlive is back to her roots, literally," Capri captioned her own profile shot of the star.
+Morrison's colourist, Riawna Capri of L.A.'s trendy Nine Zero One Salon, also posted a shot of the This Is Us newbie — and, according to her, the glossy brown colour is actually Morrison's natural shade, or at least closer to it than her formerly bright highlights. "@jenmorrisonlive is back to her roots, literally," Capri captioned her own profile shot of the star.

 Advertisement